Intelligent-Silicon/Clarion-11-IDE/Clarion_11_IDE_Colour_Mode.md

 ```<xGradientBegin>``` & ```<xGradientEnd>```, ```<xActiveTextColor>``` & ```<xInactiveTextColor>```, ```<xActiveBackColorGradientBegin>``` & ```<xActiveBackColorGradientEnd>``` with ```<xInactiveBackColor>```.

 ### ARGB Numbers
-The Numbers within these elements are predominantly negative numbers eg -16777216.
+The numbers within these elements are predominantly negative numbers eg -16777216.
 These are whats called ARGB (Alpha, Red, Green, Blue) number formats which are stored in a 32-bit integer (Clarion Long).
 You can also use basic colour names, like Red, White & Blue, and colour names like WhiteSmoke, ControlLight, ActiveBorder and GradientActiveCaption.

 You can find a full list of these named system colors in the [.NET SystemColors Class](https://learn.microsoft.com/en-us/dotnet/api/system.drawing.systemcolors?view=net-9.0) documentation.
 It includes colors like ControlLight, ActiveBorder, GradientActiveCaption, and many others used in Windows UI elements.
 For a more visual and OS-specific breakdown, this [GitHub gist of Windows system colors](https://gist.github.com/zaxbux/64b5a88e2e390fb8f8d24eb1736f71e0) is good.
 It shows the RGB and hex values for each color, grouped by UI category—like window borders, captions, controls, and text.